 Get Started Now

 Think about all the times organizations believe that they’ve come up with a breakthrough product or feature—one they believe their users will love as much as they do.
-Only to find out that after launch, the market doesn’t respond how they expect it to.
+Only to find out that after launch, the market didn’t respond as expected.

 Building a new product or feature always comes with risk.
 This means you’re likely making important decisions based on limited information.
 And that requires you to make assumptions—either implicitly or explicitly.